 - Adhere to the Foundation’s Grant and Gift Acceptance Policy

-- Be coordinated and approved by the Division of College Advancement to prevent or eliminate over-solicitation of any demographic (alumni, businesses, faculty/staff, parents, foundations, etc.)
+- Be coordinated and approved by the Division of University Advancement to prevent or eliminate over-solicitation of any demographic (alumni, businesses, faculty/staff, parents, foundations, etc.)